-With towers soaring 746 feet/227 metres into the sky, its span arcing across the mouth of San Francisco Bay, and all of it painted fire-engine red, the Golden Gate Bridge is, quite simply, amazing.
+With towers soaring 227 metres into the sky, its span arcing across the mouth of San Francisco Bay, and all of it painted bright red-orange, the Golden Gate Bridge is, quite simply, amazing.

-If you’re scratching your head as to why a bridge called “Golden Gate” is in fact red, here’s why.
+You’ll learn, for starters, why a bridge called “Golden Gate” is in fact orange.
 It’s generally accepted that the mouth of San Francisco Bay—the narrow strait that the bridge spans, was named Chrysopylae (Greek for “Golden Gate”) by early explorer John C. Fremont.
 (Captain Fremont thought the strait looked like a strait in Istanbul named Chrysoceras, or “Golden Horn.”)
 So it makes sense that the bridge is named after the expanse of water that it crosses.
 But what about that crimson colour?
 Call it an unexpected surprise.
 When the steel for the bridge was first installed in place, it was only covered with red primer.
 A consulting engineer liked it, suggested the colour be kept, and helped develop the bridge’s final paint colour.

 "The Golden Gate Bridge is, quite simply, amazing."

-Technically, that colour is “International Orange,” but whatever it is, it’s an eye-grabber, whether you’re driving, walking, or pedalling across the 2.7-kilometre span.
+Technically, that colour is “International Orange,” but whatever it is, it’s an eye-grabber, whether you’re driving, walking, or pedaling across the 2.7-kilometre span.
 Note that it can be a bit nippy and windy on the span, especially when the fog slips in (especially common in summer), so dress in layers, and bring a hat or flip up a hood to keep your head warm.
 Bike rental companies abound (two favourites are Blazing Saddles and San Francisco Bicycle Rentals); most bikes come equipped with detailed route maps showing you where to ride from San Francisco across the bridge to idyllic towns, such as Sausalito and Tiburon, in neighbouring Marin County.
 (For extra fun, catch a local ferry to get back to the city.)
-Back on the bridge, there’s a nice gift shop and a café at the south (city) end and paths let you wind down to historic Fort Point, completed in 1861 as a military outpost to protect the gate before there was a bridge.
-Look up for a remarkable view of the bridge’s underbelly, a spectacular network of massive girders, enormous columns and impressive cables.

 Hanging onto the outside (yes, the outside) of one of these clanging trolleys, chugging through Chinatown, Fisherman’s Wharf, and other city neighborhoods—well, it doesn’t get much more San Francisco than this.
 Truth is the city’s cable cars aren’t just an entertaining way to get around this up-and-down city; they really function as public transit too—just count how many package- and computer-toting locals climb on and hop off as you ride.
 In summer, lines can get long at the turnaround at Powell and Market Streets especially for the Powell-Mason Cable Car line.
 Get just as good a ride on the quieter Powell-Hyde Cable Car line.
 For a fascinating look at how the historic cars have crisscrossed the city since 1873, visit the free Cable Car Museum, with inside peeks of how the cables that power the cars actually work.